Bhavdeep-Sai/Ecommerce-Follow-Along./README.md

 - Validates input before storing data in MongoDB.
 - RESTful **POST endpoint** to add products.

+# Product endpoint
+send all products which are updated by uploading form

 # Milestone 11: Dynamic Home Page

 ## Welcome to Milestone 11! 🌟